At a Glance

 *Base Cost (cost per unit x program units) is provided to aid in program comparison only.

 All stated financial information is subject to change.
 View additional tuition information.

 We make it easy to progress through the RN to BSN admission process.
 Our recruitment counselors will work with you each step of the way, coordinating the application and registration processes with you.

 The program admission requirements below must be met before an application is considered complete.
 In all cases, save copies of the documents you submit.

-Please note: International students on an F-1 or J-1 visa may apply for this program at the San Diego Regional Center only.
+Please note: International students on an F-1 or J-1 visa may apply for this program at the San Diego Regional Campus only.
 International students have a separate application procedure that precedes the standard admission process.
 View international requirements.

 Note: This program is not recommended for students who lack proficiency in basic academic skills, especially collegiate-level English communication skills.

 - Have 60 units or more of transferable credit

 A minimum of 60 units of transferable credit (earned with a C- grade or better) from regionally accredited colleges or universities, documented on official transcripts from each institution attended (Transcripts must be mailed from the colleges or universities directly to APU.
 A maximum of 70 units may be transferred from a community college.)